-- (a) The Employer shall pay the monthly premiums for extended health care coverage for employees and their families under the plan. - (b) There will be coverage for eyeglasses and hearing aids.
-The allowance for vision care will be \$350 every 24 months and the allowance for hearing aids will be \$600 every 48 months. - (c) The plan shall be comparable to the extended health plan provided by the Employers covered by the Facilities Subsector Agreement through the Healthcare Benefit Trust.
-(Refer to Information Appendix 2).
+(a) The Employer shall pay the monthly premiums for extended health care coverage for employees and their families under the plan.

+(b) There will be coverage for eyeglasses and hearing aids.
+The allowance for vision care will be \$350 every 24 months and the allowance for hearing aids will be \$600 every 48 months.

+(c) The plan shall be comparable to the extended health plan provided by the employers covered by the Facilities Subsector Agreement through the Healthcare Benefit Trust.
+(Refer to Information Appendix 2 (Summary of HBT or another provider Coverage)).